 The system is made up of sensors that communicate with a monitoring device (see Figure 1).
 The system will alert you with a call, text or email when the sensor detects water.
 The monitoring device is in constant communication with the sensor so that you can always view the status through the website or mobile app for peace of mind.
 The initial installation cost will be well worth it if it is able to stop water damage in its tracks.

 Figure 1: Water Detection Sensors in Office

 Benefits of a water detection system

 - Prevent downtime, expenses and time managing cleanup and insurance claims

 - Prevent property damage

 It’s important to place water sensors in the proper locations.
 Water tends to puddle at the lowest point of the floor and underneath pipe junctions and air conditioning units.
 Placing a sensor too high won’t trigger an alarm until after a serious flood occurs.

 Spot sensors are available, but the most effective method for widespread water detection is a zone-type water detection sensor.
+These sensors use a water rope attached to the sensor.
+When water touches the rope, it sends the system into an alarm state.
 They are ideal for use in homes, businesses and anywhere that is susceptible to flooding.

-For really valuable areas like server rooms, you can place leak detection rope along the entire perimeter of the floor and/or along any pipes that carry fluids.
-You can also place it beneath a raised floor, inside a drop ceiling or in the rafters between floors.
-Sensaphone offers water detection sensors that can cover up to 100 square feet of floor space.
-You can also attach up to nine additional water ropes to expand your water leak detection capabilities throughout your facility.
+For really valuable and larger areas like server rooms, it is recommended to link several leak detection ropes along the entire perimeter of the floor and/or along any pipes that carry fluids.
+You can also place them beneath a raised floor, inside a drop ceiling or in the spaces between floors.
+By linking up to 10 water ropes together, one water detection sensor can cover up to 100 square feet of floor space.

 If you have any questions about protecting your business from water damage, you can reach one of our experts at 877-373-2700.